210119-java-enterprise/Boxed_p1/README.md

 BlackBox:
   - Allows you to get a new connection and set currentConnection
   - Allows you to get a ResultSet 'Summary' that shows what the raw result set holds
-  - Allows you to retrieve or insert entire objects to avoid creating custom transactions.
+  - Allows you to execute CRUD operations on objects
-  - Allows you to delete oject from the database

 Some classes that might come in handy to explore include the TransactionBuilder classes which can be leveraged to craft more custom SQL calls: